briceln/docteur-memo-test/README.md

 $ docker-compose up
 ```

+The database should initialise on first start-up with the user data from the example.

 The REST API can be accessed at the following address: [http://127.0.0.1:5000](http://127.0.0.1:5000)

 In this mode, the second API with /predict_patient endpoint and mongoDB are not accessible from the outside.